 Trapping and Removal

 As opossums carry various diseases and have sharp teeth and claws, individuals should never try to trap the animal without professional assistance.
-Critter Control wildlife removal specialists have the proper training, knowledge, and tools to capture and remove pest opossums from homes and businesses.
+Critter Control of Ann Arbor wildlife removal specialists have the proper training, knowledge, and tools to capture and remove pest opossums from homes and businesses.
 Contacting trained professionals keeps families and pets safe and disease-free.